iamharryliu/vigilant-broccoli/notes/instructional/home/turtle-caretaking.md

 ## Feeding

-- Feed every other day one the odd days of the month (1, 3, 5, 7, 9...)
+- Feed every other day on the odd days of the month (1, 3, 5, 7, 9...).
 - Feed the size of his head at most.

 ## Water Change / Refill